 The NPO recently released its 2019 report card that grades each state in the US on how strongly their laws promote equal parenting after a divorce.
 Only two states received an “A,” and seven received a “B.” All other states received “C” grades or worse.

 Overall, the NPO gives Utah a “C” grade.
 They point out that:

 The NPO points out that many states have introduced and signed into law shared parenting bills since 2014.
 Utah is one of those states (UTAH CODE ANN. § 30-3-32).

 The NPO does, however, say that Utah has room for improvement.
 Utah has no statutory preference for equal, shared parenting (concerning physical custody).

 As you go through your divorce, you will need to figure out:

 If you are going through a divorce and need help figuring out child custody issues, do not hesitate to seek legal assistance.
 You can count on skilled and experienced divorce attorney Emy Cordano to be by your side throughout this process.
 She understands the importance of shared parenting time or in certain circumstances, sole custody, and will work to ensure your rights are maintained or returned.
-When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for a free initial consultation.
+When you need a Salt Lake City child custody attorney, you can contact us by clicking here or call us at 801-804-5152 for an initial consultation.